WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::tip
 Remember to report Wasabi as a safe software/false positive to your antivirus.
-In doing so you will help users who use your own antivirus.
+In doing so you will help users who use the same antivirus.
 :::
 :::